lloistborn/rxinvent/README.md

 # rxinvent
-spring reactor implementation for inventory management. (*in progress documentation*)
+spring reactor implementation for case inventory management.

 ## intro
 rxinvent aims to implement the latest technology that integrated using